expobrain/expobrain-blog/_posts/2014-01-30-notes-about-javascript-code-optimisation.markdown

 ---
 author: expobrain
+categories: [Guides]
 comments: true
-date: 2014-01-30 18:55:47+00:00
+date: 2014-01-30 18:55:47
+image: {url: /media/2014/01/javascript_code.jpg}
 layout: post
 slug: notes-about-javascript-code-optimisation
+tags: [garbage collector, google chrome, javascript, performances, talk]
 title: Notes about JavaScript code optimisation
 wordpress_id: 1894
-categories:
-- Guides
-tags:
-- garbage collector
-- google chrome
-- javascript
-- performances
-- talk
 ---

 A couple of days ago YouTube suggested me this video about optimising JavaScript games on Google Chrome.
 The video is a talk from the GDC 2012 so it's pretty old (2 years in IT's time is really a lot) but the content of the talk is still valid today and in the near future.